jca545/Simple-Shell/README.md

 <a name="features"></a>

 ## 4. Features
 This simple shell supports basic Linux commands.
-Type 'help' in the prompt to see more.
+Type `help` in the prompt to see more.
 Note:
-- This simple shell doesn't support either '>' (output redirection) or '|' (pipe) well.
+- This simple shell doesn't support either `>` (output redirection) or `|` (pipe) well.
-- '!n' command runs command number n listed in history.
+- `!n` command runs command number n listed in history.
-- '!!' command runs the last command entered.
+- `!!` command runs the last command entered.